The first trailer for Black Panther: Wakanda Forever stole the show at San Diego Comic-Con in July. Let’s break it down.

 Family losses

-An anguished Queen Ramonda is heard screaming that she is the queen of the world’s most powerful nation, and her entire family is gone.
-Shuri isn’t dead in the movie, but T’Challa and T’Chaka, their father, are both gone.
-Some have speculated that Ramonda is speaking after the Thanos snap, which took both Shuri and T’Challa, though they were later restored.
-Or could Shuri be thought dead in the film’s setting, due to some other event?
+In the trailer, Queen Ramonda is shown in a state of anguish, expressing that she is the queen of the world’s most powerful nation and her entire family is gone.
+While Shuri is not depicted as dead in the movie, both T’Challa and T’Chaka, their father, are no longer present.
+There has been speculation about the context of Ramonda’s statement.
+Some have suggested that she might be referring to the aftermath of the Thanos snap, which initially caused the disappearance of Shuri and T’Challa but was later reversed.
+It is also possible that Shuri’s absence or presumed death in the film’s setting could be due to some other event or storyline.

 Ironheart

-At 1:33 in the trailer, Riri Williams/Ironheart is seen, played by young actress Dominique Thorne.
-She seems to be building her own Iron Man-style suit and is shown cutting out a heart symbol, signifying her name.
-There’s a touching scene, too, where she and Shuri share a handshake in Shuri’s lab.
+In the trailer, a glimpse of Riri Williams, also known as Ironheart, can be seen at 1:33.
+The character is portrayed by young actress Dominique Thorne.
+Riri is shown working on her own Iron Man-style suit and is seen cutting out a heart symbol, representing her name.
+Additionally, there is a touching moment where Riri and Shuri share a handshake in Shuri’s lab, suggesting a connection and possible collaboration between the two characters.

 Aneka in blue